2016-17 Public Policy Principles

 Affordability: Increase rates to allow parents access to most child care options

-- Simplify reimbursement rate for all subsidized care and move toward a single reimbursement structure based on market forces and quality of care.
+- Continue and expand investments in provider Reimbursement Rates for all types of providers to reflect the current cost of care and increasing minimum wage in California.
+Support the legislative intent to move to the 85th percentile of the current Regional Market Rate Survey.
+Simplify reimbursement rate for all subsidized care and move toward a single reimbursement structure based on market forces and quality of care.

 Quality: Invest in the development of high quality care

-- Support the expansion of the role of Resource and Referral Programs through expanded funding for training and mentor-coaching models for child care providers to meet new CCDBG Requirements and through QRIS Systems in California.
+- Support the expansion of the role of Resource and Referral Programs in recruitment and training of child care providers through expanded funding for training and mentor-coaching models, including for Family Friend and Neighbor (license exempt) providers.

 - Increase licensing visits and oversight for all licensed child care programs.